Salary Arbitrage Country Match Runway Calculator Retire Abroad Expat Taxes Compare Countries Statistics & Data Try It Free →

 WHAT INDIA IS ACTUALLY LIKE

-T he thing most Americans don't realize about India until they're actually here is that the country's Gini coefficient, a measure of income inequality, is lower than that of the United States.
-For a place that gets framed in Western media almost entirely through the lens of poverty, that's a disorienting fact to sit with.
-What you're actually moving into is a country with a massive, educated, English-speaking middle class, a startup ecosystem in Bangalore that operates at a pace that would embarrass most American cities, and a professional culture where ambition is almost a form of religion.
-The poverty is real and visible in ways that take adjustment, but so is the wealth, the sophistication, and the sheer competitiveness of the urban professional class.
-India resists the single story harder than almost anywhere else I've lived.
+I ndia's Gini coefficient, the standard measure of income inequality, sits below that of the United States.
+For a country Western media frames almost entirely through poverty, that is a disorienting fact to hold.
+What you are actually moving into is a place with an enormous educated English-speaking middle class, a Bangalore startup ecosystem operating at a pace that would embarrass most American cities, and a professional culture where ambition approaches religious intensity.
+The poverty is real and visible in ways that take adjustment.
+So is the wealth, the sophistication, and the competitiveness of the urban professional class.
+India resists the single story harder than almost anywhere.

-The cost data here is real: a single person can live reasonably well in Hyderabad or Bangalore for around $900 a month, and that includes a decent apartment, regular restaurant meals, and domestic travel.
-A couple lands around $1,150.
-That's roughly 74% cheaper than comparable American living, which sounds abstract until you're paying $4 for a full sit-down lunch or $300 a month for a furnished flat in a good neighborhood.
-Healthcare quality scores a 7 out of 10, and private hospitals in the major metros, places like Apollo or Fortis, are genuinely world-class for procedures and specialist care.
-The bureaucracy for foreign residents is real though.
-Getting an OCI card (Overseas Citizen of India) if you qualify smooths your life considerably; if you don't, the e-visa system works for initial stays but long-term residency paperwork involves patience, a good local fixer, and accepting that things move on India's timeline, not yours.
+Cost data holds up under scrutiny: around $900 monthly supports one person comfortably in Hyderabad or Bangalore, including a decent apartment, regular restaurant meals, and domestic travel, with couples near $1,150.
+That runs roughly 74% below comparable American living, an abstraction until you are paying $4 for a full sit-down lunch or $300 monthly for a furnished flat in a good neighborhood.
+Healthcare scores a 7, with private hospitals in the major metros, Apollo and Fortis among them, delivering genuinely world-class procedures and specialist care.
+Bureaucracy is the real obstacle.
+An OCI card, for Overseas Citizens of India, smooths life considerably if you qualify.
+Without one, the e-visa system covers initial stays while long-term residency paperwork demands patience, a competent local fixer, and acceptance that things move on India's timeline rather than yours.

-Americans moving to India mostly report the same two surprises: how fast they get absorbed into social life, and how long it takes to absorb the sensory environment.
-The noise, the traffic, the air quality (scored a 4 out of 10, and in Delhi especially, that's not a bureaucratic abstraction but something you breathe daily) and the density of everything are exhausting in the first months in ways no amount of reading prepares you for.
-The good surprise is that English proficiency among educated urban Indians is high and often excellent, so the language barrier Americans dread mostly doesn't materialize in professional or social settings.
-What takes real adjustment is Indian communication style, which tends to be indirect in ways that read as ambiguous to Americans accustomed to directness, and the social infrastructure of arranged networks where everyone you need to meet is three introductions away from someone you already know.
-Americans living in India who stay past a year usually stay for the relationships.
+Two surprises recur.
+Social absorption happens faster than expected; sensory absorption takes far longer.
+The noise, the traffic, the air quality rated 4 of 10, which in Delhi is not a bureaucratic abstraction but something entering your lungs daily, and the density of absolutely everything exhaust newcomers in ways no amount of reading prepares them for.
+The good news is that English proficiency among educated urban Indians runs high and often excellent, so the language barrier Americans dread mostly fails to materialize in professional or social settings.
+What demands real adjustment is Indian communication style, indirect in ways that read as ambiguous to Americans raised on directness, and a social infrastructure of networks where anyone you need to meet sits three introductions from someone you already know.
+Americans who pass the one-year mark almost always stay for the relationships.

-In the first weeks, get a local SIM immediately, Jio and Airtel are everywhere and nearly free, and spend time getting oriented in your specific neighborhood rather than trying to understand India as a whole, because your experience in Bangalore and your experience in Delhi will feel like different countries.
-Open a local bank account as early as possible since many services require a domestic account, but before that's sorted, most Americans open a Wise account before they leave home, it works at local ATMs and handles the rupee conversion cleanly while you're in the paperwork queue.
-Register with your nearest U.S. consulate, not because anything is likely to go wrong, but because the safety score of 4 out of 10 reflects a real patchwork of conditions across regions, and knowing your consulate's emergency line is the kind of boring preparation that eventually feels worth it.
+Get a local SIM immediately, since Jio and Airtel are everywhere and nearly free, then orient yourself inside your specific neighborhood rather than attempting to understand India as a whole, because Bangalore and Delhi will feel like different countries.
+Start the local bank account process early, since many services require a domestic one, and cover the paperwork queue with a Wise account that handles rupee conversion cleanly at local ATMs.
+Register with your nearest US consulate, not because trouble is likely, but because the safety score of 4 of 10 reflects genuine regional variation, and knowing the emergency line is the kind of boring preparation that occasionally proves its worth.

 COST OF LIVING SNAPSHOT